top of page

 Juicy steak, melted cheese, and buttery slider buns — these Philly Cheesesteak Sliders bring all the flavor of a classic cheesesteak in an easy, shareable form.

 Made with tender beef, caramelized onions, and gooey provolone, they’re perfect for casual lunches, game-day gatherings, or cozy family nights in.
 Once you make them, they’ll become a household favorite.
+If sliders are your thing, you’ll also enjoy my Buffalo Chicken Sliders and Mini Taco Cups — both perfect for parties.

 Recipe Card